 There are two major categories of delivery riders: dedicated delivery riders and crowdsourced delivery riders.
 The proportion of workers falling in each category is roughly half.

 Under the dedicated delivery model, all riders work full-time and belong to a "platform - delivery vendor - delivery station" model.
 More than half of the delivery hubs sign labour contracts with dedicated delivery riders, stipulating the riders' wage structure and payment methods, including the unit price of piece-rate pay and monthly unit volume requirements.
 However, these labour contracts do not fully comply with labour laws, as most of the platforms do not pay the required social insurances.
 At the same time, riders are subject to strict offline management and need to reach the delivery station's monthly assessment indicators.
-Every morning when the workers come to work, the station manager announces the previous day's single volume and customer evaluations, and pushes the workers to reach targets and practice good customer service.
+Every morning when the workers come to work, the station manager announces the previous day's single volume and customer evaluations, and pushes the workers to reach targets and practise good customer service.

 Crowdsourced delivery riders are engaged in a form of flexible employment, and platforms will not place strict demands on the number of orders and work time that workers put in.
 But this does not mean that workers are not restricted by platform algorithms.
 Platforms link delivery volumes with the unit price, which on the one hand encourages riders to complete more delivery orders, and on the other hand secretly penalises those riders who deliver fewer orders.
 Platforms raise the intensity of labour for crowdsourced delivery riders by strictly regulating delivery times, and also use customer reviews to ostensibly raise workers' service quality.
 In recent years, delivery platforms have also tried to strengthen labour management under the crowdsourced delivery model.
 Services like Meituan's "Lepao Rider" (乐跑骑手) and Hummingbird's "Preferred Rider" (优选骑手) clearly stipulate the daily order volumes and times crowdsourced riders must fulfil.